How to Fix LangChain AgentExecutor Not Calling Tools

 AutomateLab is an AI development studio.
 We build agents, automations, and integrations for SMBs, startups, agencies, and operators - and document what we run into in production on this blog.
 We also ship a set of free, open-source tools and datasets at /products/.

 Specific, practitioner-grade answers on n8n, Make, Zapier, Claude Code, MCP, Cursor, AI agents, and the rest of the stack we use to build automations.
-Each post targets one long-tail question - an error message, a tool comparison, a setup walkthrough, a pricing breakdown - and ships with code, screenshots, and citations we've verified ourselves.
+Each post targets one specific question - an error message, a tool comparison, a setup walkthrough, a pricing breakdown - and ships with code, screenshots, and citations we've verified ourselves.

 Operators who already build automations: solo founders, agency owners, internal-tools engineers, and the no-code crowd making the jump to AI-native workflows.
 If you're choosing between Make and n8n, debugging Claude Code in WSL, or trying to get cited by ChatGPT, the blog is for you.